All Episodes

 He was an open borders advocate.

-But uh Sean, I can tell you there are some very smart people at the White House right now working on solutions.
+But Sean, I can tell you there are some very smart people at the White House right now working on solutions.

 They don't need Congress.

-We're gonna actually start deporting people.
+We're going to actually start deporting people.

 This administration has been working tirelessly on it, and I'm not trying to be a cheerleader.

-I will call them to task, but they're working on it and they will get it done.
+I will call them to task, but they're working on it, and they will get it done.

 All right, guys, thank you so much for being with us.